-1.2 This Safeguarding and Child Protection Policy is for all staff, parents, volunteers and the wider school community associated with Portico Academy Trust.

-It forms part of the safeguarding arrangements for our Trust and should be read in conjunction with:

-- 'Keeping Children Safe in Education' (2023), Part One of which is provided to all staff, and Annex B provided to staff who work directly with children - The Behaviour Policy - The Code of Conduct - 'Working together to safeguard children' (HMG 2018, updated in 2020 and 2022) - 'What to do if you're worried a child is being abused' (HMG, 2015) - The safeguarding response to Children Missing from Education (CME) - Annex C: Role of the designated safeguarding lead (KCSIE, 2023).
+- 1.2 This Child Protection Policy is for all staff, parents, volunteers and the wider school community.
+It forms part of the safeguarding arrangements for our school.
+It should be read in conjunction with: - 'Keeping Children Safe in Education' (DfE, 2023), Part one of which is provided to all staff, including Annex A to staff who work directly with children - The school Behaviour Policy - The school Code of Conduct - 'What to do if you're worried a child is being abused' (HMG, 2015) - The safeguarding response to children missing or absent from education - The role of the Designated Safeguarding Lead (Annex C of KCSIE, 2023).

-The policy should also be read in conjunction with other related policies, including: Safer Recruitment Policy, Physical Intervention Policy, Anti-Bullying Policy, Health and Safety Policy, Educational Visit Policy, Online Safety Policy, Whistleblowing Policy, Social Media Policy, Designated Looked After Child Policy and Video/Photography Policy.
+The policy should also be read in conjunction with other related policies, including: Portico Safeguarding Policy, Safer Recruitment Policy, Anti-Bullying Policy, Health and Safety Policy, Educational Visit Policy, Online Safety Policy, Staff Code of Conduct, Whistleblowing Policy and Designated Looked After Child Policy.

-- 1.3 Safeguarding and promoting the welfare of children, which includes everyone under the age of 18, is defined in 'Keeping Children Safe in Education' (DfE, 2023) as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- 1.3 Safeguarding and promoting the welfare of children, which includes everyone under the age of 18, is defined in ('Keeping Children Safe in Education' DfE 2023) as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.